Peterbajhogh/Exam2/GIT I.md

 **GIT I**

 #### Setting up GIT credentials
-We can configure git with our user information from the terminal by running a set of git commands:
+We can configure git with our user information from the terminal by running a set of git commands.
+Put them directly in the 'Terminal' in R:

 ```bash
 git config --global user.name Peterbajhogh